-As of March 2011 we will no longer offer withdrawal windows.
-Instead, we will return available liquidity in the form of a capital repayment to all investors on a pro rata quarterly basis.
-Investors do not need to submit a form - they will automatically receive this payment.
+As of March 2011 we have no longer offered withdrawal windows.
+Instead, we have been returning available liquidity in the form of a capital repayment to all investors on a pro rata quarterly basis.
+Investors do not need to submit a form - they automatically receive this payment.
 For investors who are in a unit trust, a return of capital will reduce the cost base of the units.
 What this means is that the unit price of the relevant trust will fall by the value of the capital payment.
 The number of units will not change.
 It is important to note that notwithstanding best efforts some assets may be realised at a discount and as such you may not receive your full capital back.

 This change does not affect the way we process applications for financial hardship.
 Claims will continue to be processed in accordance with current procedures.
-If you think that you are eligible for a payment under financial hardship please visit www.onepath.com.au > Personal > Performance & updates > Fund suspensions > OnePath mortgages and income plus funds > Hardship relief.
+If you think that you are eligible for a payment under financial hardship please visit onepath.com.au > Personal > Performance & updates > Fund suspensions > OnePath Mortgages and Income Plus funds > Hardship relief.

-At this stage the Funds remain suspended however they are not being terminated.
-OnePath is still considering the long term approach in relation to the Funds.
+At this stage the Mortgage and Income Plus funds remain suspended however they are not being terminated.
+OnePath is still considering the long term approach in relation to the Mortgage and Income Plus funds.
 If this status changes we will inform investors.